MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase1.md

 1. Make a note of this group's object ID using one of the following methods:

-    - **Use Azure AD PowerShell.** For example, for version 1.0 of the module, use the [Get-MsolGroup]/powershell/module/msonline/get-msolgroup) command.
+    - **Use Microsoft Graph PowerShell.** For example, use the [Get-MgGroup](/powershell/module/microsoft.graph.groups/get-mggroup) command.
     - **Copy the object ID** of the group from the Azure portal.

 1. Configure this group for onboarding controls to allow only people in this group to use Azure Rights Management to protect content.